Who Is Wonder Woman?: Plot

 News breaks out on the new Circe/Wonder Woman committing her own brand of justice by freeing women from forced labor and killing the men who has forced them.
 Hercules, sadden by the fact that he had attacked Diana despite it not being by his own actions, goes with her to Circe's island, Aeaea.
 Once they land, Circe attacks them.
 Subduing her, and grabbing her lasso of truth, she and Hercules go to her castle.
 Once there, Circe attacks again and Hercules stops her, but then he attacks Diana.
-It is revealed that Hercules and Circe were plotting against Diana and planning on ruling the world as their ultimate Gods, but Circe double crossed him.
+It is revealed that Hercules and Circe were plotting against Diana and planning on ruling the world as their ultimate gods, but Circe double crossed him.
 Stopping him from killing Circe, Diana uses the lasso to force Circe to reverse the spell she had cast on her.
-She does, and Diana is now Wonder Woman once again.
-But then, her entire rogues gallery appears...
+She does, and Diana is now Wonder Woman once again, but then, her entire rogues gallery appears.

 Attacked by all of her rogues, Diana manages to fight back until she is almost finished when Donna (in her old Wonder Girl outfit), Cassie, Nemesis, and members from the Teen Titans, the Justice Society, and the Justice League appear to help her.
 As they fight her rogues, Diana leaves to confront Hercules and Circe, who are fighting each other.
-Diana fights with Hercules, and since he is an evil God, she is prepared to kill him.
-But she is stopped by Circe, who subdues and binds Hercules in chains.
+Diana fights with Hercules, and since he is an evil god, she is prepared to kill him, but is stopped by Circe, who subdues and binds Hercules in chains.
 Circe is living her punishment, as she lives forever and has lost what made her want to stay alive.
 Diana had accepted that she can't be human, and feels alone because she doesn't quite belong anywhere as she mentions she was made from clay.
 Circe tells her that she is never alone, and secretly casts a spell on her as she leaves.

 Diana Prince reports to Sarge and Nemesis on what happened to both Circe and Hercules, even though Nemesis mentions that he didn't see her when he arrived.
 Nemesis then shows her the things collected from Aeaea and she accidentally slits her hand on a sword and bleeds, which makes Diana confused.
 When meeting with Donna, she reveals that Circe made sure that she is human as Diana Prince and immortal as Wonder Woman, and thinks of it as some sort of gift.
 Now that she can be with humans instead of standing outside of them, Cassie and Donna go with her to the press conference to announce her return, with the rest of the superhero community with her and happy to have her back.
 Diana is happy, as she now knows "who is Wonder Woman".